ruijunwu/moloco-exercise/Regression.md

-## I use the lasso regression to fit the data in column C in terms of colomn A and B
+Used the lasso regression to fit the data in column C in terms of colomn A, B, A^2, AB, B^2, A^3,

 ```matlab
 data = csvread('regress.csv',1,0);